emreesen27/Flutter-Sign-in-Button/README.md

 - btnTextColor
 - elevation
 - shape
-- width  *You can change the value of width when the text size becomes too small.
+- width  // You can change the value of width when the text size becomes too small.
-- padding *Padding value is automatically adjusted according to the button size.
+- padding  // Padding value is automatically adjusted according to the button size.
 You can give a value if you want